JordanMartinez/learn-halogen/src/02-Dynamic-HTML/03-Understanding-Monads.md

 #### A Solution

 One way of separating them is using "monad transformers."
-Think of these entities as something that "augment" a monadic type with additional capabilities.
+Think of these entities as something that "augments" a monadic type with additional capabilities.
 For example, `Effect` and `Aff` do not know how to do state manipulation.
 While one could make them do that, it couples the business logic to the implementation that runs it and is error prone.
 Instead, it would be better to use an abstraction that handles this correctly each time and that highlights developer intent.

 While there are other transformers, we'll only cover one: `MonadState`.